hemilabs/heminetwork/service/tbc/zkindexers.md

-# ZK & Hemi sitting in a tree.
+# ZK & Hemi sitting in a tree

 tl;dr We want to be able to quickly and succinctly prove "bitcoin state".